resultant-gamedev/GodotSteam/README.md

 # Godot Steam
 Steam API for the Godot game engine.
-For the Windows and Linux platform.
+For the Windows, Linux, and Mac platforms.
+Mac is currnently experimental.

 How to use
 ----------